 The following scheduling restriction applies due to radio link monitoring on an FR2 serving PCell and/or PSCell.

-- If UE is not provided high layer parameter RadioLinkMonitoringRS and UE is provided by higher layer parameter TCI-state for PDCCH SSB/CSI-RS that has QCL-Type D, or if the SSB/CSI-RS configured for RLM is QCL-Type D with DM-RS for PDCCH
+- If UE is not provided high layer parameter RadioLinkMonitoringRS and UE is provided by higher layer parameter TCI-state for PDCCH CSI-RS that has QCL-Type D, or if the SSB/CSI-RS configured for RLM is QCL-Type D with DM-RS for PDCCH

 - There are no scheduling restrictions due to radio link monitoring performed with a same subcarrier spacing as PDSCH/PDCCH.

-- Otherwise
+-